What Needs to be on a Beer Label?

 for imported beverages only

-this one is essential because it is critical to be transparent with ingredients that are in your beer.
+this one is essential because it is critical to be transparent with the ingredients that are in your beer.
 Someone could be allergic to something in the ingredients and needs to be aware.
 Producing this type of disclosure only applies if your Malt beverage contains:

-• Saccharin (a cancer-causing agent in animals)
+- Saccharin (a cancer-causing agent in animals)

-• Sulfites (only if a single drink includes ten or more ppm, aka, parts per million; this statement is required.)
+- Sulfites (only if a single drink includes ten or more ppm, aka, parts per million; this statement is required.)

-• FD&C Yellow #5 (artificial food color)
+- FD&C Yellow #5 (artificial food color)

-• Aspartame- contains Phenylalanine (artificial sweetener)
+- Aspartame- contains Phenylalanine (artificial sweetener)

 Specifying whether your beer is Lite, Low Carb, or Light.

-• You are only allowed to use low carb or light on your beverage if it contains seven grams of carbs or less in a 12 fluid ounce serving.
+- You are only allowed to use low-carb or light on your beverage if it contains seven grams of carbs or less in a 12 fluid-ounce serving.

 Additional Information for Beer Labels

 In addition to all the information above, everyone still makes mistakes; a common one is using the abbreviation IPA by itself.
-IPA must be written out in full “India Pale Ale” in the smallest required size elsewhere on the bottle or can.
+IPA must be written in full “India Pale Ale” in the smallest required size elsewhere on the bottle or can.
 Abbreviation by itself will result in application rejection.

 For more information on different types of malt beverages and their regulations, visit the TTB website.